Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

    Maximize or minimize the *Timeline* editor. :kbd:`Ctrl-Up` or :kbd:`Ctrl-Down`

 Duplicate Area into New Window
-   This creates a new OS window, and sets the window to the *Timeline* editor.
+   This creates a new window, and sets it to the *Timeline* editor.

 Bind Camera to Markers
    This is used switch cameras during animation.